Madonna Brown, MA, LPCS

-MaDonna Brown is a Licensed Professional Counselor.
+Madonna Brown is a Licensed Professional Counselor and is a Board Approved Supervisor.
 She is originally from Kentucky and earned her degree in Mental Health Counseling from Western Kentucky University.

-Before coming to Life Recovery, MaDonna worked at Family Works Psychological Center as a full-time therpist where she worked with clients of all ages.
-MaDonna was also the Executive Director of the Wayne Pregnancy Care Center in Goldsboro where she counseled women in crisis pregnancies and oversaw the day-to-day activities of the center.
+Before coming to Life Recovery, Madonna worked at Family Works Psychological Center as a full-time therapist where she worked with clients of all ages.
+Madonna was also the Executive Director of the Wayne Pregnancy Care Center in Goldsboro where she counseled women in crisis pregnancies and oversaw the day-to-day activities of the center.

 - Self-Esteem Issues